Fonts for logo designs in 2025

 Logos for Kids: Use serifs for a focus on education, personalized approach, pricier items; use sans serifs for focus on fun, simplicity, and affordability.
 For a list of fonts that highlight a fun environment and friendly personality, check our 2024 fun fonts collection.

-Logos for Apps & Tech: Consider serifs for B2B companies whose customers also use serif fonts or apps offering high-end solutions; most often: use sans serifs to show ease of use and approachability.
+Logos for Apps, IT & Tech: Consider serifs for B2B companies whose customers also use serif fonts or apps offering high-end solutions; most often: use sans serifs to show ease of use and approachability.

 What’s the cost of logo fonts?

-Option 1: You can buy a single font style from type studios or on font platforms such as MyFonts, Creative Market, or FontShop for around $35.
-You’ll then need to install that font on your computer and activate it in order to create a logo with a graphic program that you have on your computer.
+Option 1: You can buy a single font style from our font studio or on larger font platforms such as MyFonts and Creative Market for around $24.
+You’ll then need to install that font on your computer and activate it to create a logo with a graphic program that you have on your computer.

 Option 2: You can get free fonts from Google Fonts that you can download to use for a logo design.
 To make your branding more cohesive, you can also use the very same font from Google web fonts for all of your copy on your website, such as Wix, WordPress, Squarespace, and so on.

 Option 3: At Mojomox, you can design your logo right here with our logo maker using our modern and unique fonts specifially crafted for logo designs.
-To keep your branding consistent, you can also use the same font you picked for your logo on your website.
+You don’t need to purchase the font for the logo, but if you can also purchase the same font you picked for your logo to use it in other programs such as Canva.

 With the rise of interest in typography, more fonts are available across many websites and platforms.
 While experimenting with type is fun, professional branding requires consistency and that means keeping your brand’s typeface for years to come.
 For that reason, it’s key to pick a font that’s classy and won’t go out of style anytime soon.

-To get started with a logotype logo, type your brand name into the field below:
+To get started with your logo, type your brand name into the field below: